biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 -   RStudio Projects

--   The Backyard Bird Count

--   If we have time: Reading in & exploring the bird data
+-   If we have time: Getting started with data from the Great Backyard Bird Count

 <br>